Caramelized Carrots & Shallots with Carrot Top Pesto

 Roasting carrots and shallots at a super high temperature makes them sticky, sweet, and caramelized—in other words, delicious.
 Topping them with a pesto of cilantro, pumpkin seeds, and carrot tops (why waste all those beautiful greens?) makes them even better.

 for the carrots:

-2 medium bunches of carrots, tops still attached (we like to use the multi-color organic ones, if you can find them)
+2 medium bunches carrots, with the tops attached (we like to use multicolored organic ones, if you can find them)

 4 tablespoons olive oil

 2 tablespoons pumpkin seeds